Wilmington Institute for Lifelong Learning

-The seminars meet once a week for 1 to 2 hours.
-Some meet for two weeks, some for four weeks, some for six weeks, and some for eight weeks as each instructor wishes.
-There are no educational requirements, no tests and no grades for the seminars.
-Topics vary from the arts to the sciences to use of computers, quilting, film, and photography.
+The classes meet once a week for one to two hours.
+Most of the WILL classes are taught within a six week timeframe unless otherwise noted in the catalog (i.e., Garden Tours, one session classes, etc.) There are no educational requirements, no tests and no grades for the seminars.
+Topics cover a range of topics, including social, cultural, political, exercise, health, cooking, agriculture and many more.
 Our objective is to provide a forum for the exchange of ideas to promote the joy of learning.
 Participants are encouraged to keep up with any assigned readings and to contribute to seminar discussions.

 Wilmington College remembers Margaret Guentert, founding director of the WILL program, who died unexpectedly in May 2019.
 A member of the English faculty beginning in 1997 and the director of the Honors Program for several years, she retired as an assistant professor of English in 2009.
 Less than a year later, she established the Wilmington Institute for Lifelong Learning, in which she coordinated the offering of 20 or so adult seminars in both the fall and spring terms through fall 2018.
 Margaret is fondly remembered for her passion for education and belief that learning is a lifelong endeavor.

 Spring 2023 Course Offerings

 - Equine 101